AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 }
 ```

-## Generate image variations
+## Generate Image Variations

-Next, let's create a function that generates images for each social media platform with Firefly's [Expand Image API](../api/generative_expand/V3/):
+Next, let's create a function that generates images for each social media platform with Firefly's [Expand Image API](../api/generative_expand/V3/).
+We use the `axios` library to make HTTPs requests:

 ```js
 const axios = require('axios');